sntx/react-native-reflect/docs/README.md

 ---

 The example below demonstrates how theme-based responsive style sheets work.
-Run the [React Native Reflect Examples Expo App](https://github.com/sntx/react-native-reflect/blob/master/examples/all-examples) and follow the comments in the code:
+Run the [Reflect Examples Expo App](https://github.com/sntx/react-native-reflect/blob/master/examples) and follow the comments in the code:

 ```javascript
 import * as React from "react";